top of page

 What Ant Farm?

-Once your colony is large enough you can consider moving it into an ant farm.
-I would recommend the smallest possible ant farm, to begin with the Lasius ant species.
+Once your colony is large enough, let us say 10+ workers, you can consider moving it into an ant farm.
+We would recommend the smallest possible ant farm, to begin with the Lasius ant species.
 We have got a special section of Ant Farms made for Kids.
 The A7-sized nest is the best option among our products so you can get the A7 Ant Farm or the A7 PLUS if you'd like to monitor the temperature and humidity levels inside the nesting area.
-Both ant habitats are designed to maintain air humidity of about 60% if your room temperature is 22°C, pouring 1-1.5 ml of bottled (mineral or purified) water once a week ensures optimal conditions for your ant colony.
+Both ant habitats are designed to maintain air humidity of about 70-80% if your room temperature is 22°C, pouring 1.5-2ml of bottled (mineral or purified) water once a week ensures optimal conditions for your ant colony.
 With easy access to food and water into the outworld, your ants will be happy and healthy in their new home.
-Give your ants the best possible care and living space with our lasius niger habitats.
+Give your ants the best possible care and living space with our Lasius Niger habitats.

 Maintaining the correct humidity in the nest area is essential.
 Lasius Niger loves well-humid areas so keep the moisture high, between 50 and 60 percent.
 Do not get confused by some Lasius Niger care sheets which state a moisture level as it's different than the humidity levels.
 Find out more in our Lasius Niger care sheet here.